 Can I wear makeup after Botox?

-Although it’s part of your daily routine, it’s important to go make-up-free for at least 4 hours after your appointment as part of your aftercare.
+Although it’s part of your daily routine, it’s vital to go make-up-free for at least 4 hours after your appointment as part of your aftercare.
 Similarly, avoid other topical skincare products during this time.

 Can I exercise after Botox?